qc-design/plaquette/docs/advanced/frontend/index.rst

    the circuit.
 3. :class:`.CircuitConfig` - Configuration metadata for making the circuit that will be simulated.
-4. :class:`.SimulatorConfig` - Configuration metadata for the simulator that will be used.
+4. :class:`.DeviceConfig` - Configuration metadata for the simulator that will be used.
 5. :class:`.DecoderConfig` - Configuration metadata for the decoder that will be used.